Descent propulsion system

-The descent propulsion system (DPS - pronounced 'dips') or lunar module descent engine (LMDE), internal designation VTR-10, is a variable-throttle hypergolic rocket engine invented by Gerard W. Elverum Jr. and developed by Space Technology Laboratories (TRW) for use in the Apollo Lunar Module descent stage.
+The descent propulsion system (DPS /'dIps/), or lunar module descent engine (LMDE), internal designation VTR-10, is a variable-throttle hypergolic rocket engine invented by Gerard W. Elverum Jr. and developed by Space Technology Laboratories (TRW) for use in the Apollo Lunar Module descent stage.
 It used Aerozine 50 fuel and dinitrogen tetroxide (N_{2}O_{4}) oxidizer.
 This engine used a pintle injector, which paved the way for other engines to use similar designs.

 Requirements

 The propulsion system for the descent stage of the lunar module was designed to transfer the vehicle, containing two crewmen, from a 60 nmi circular lunar parking orbit to an elliptical descent orbit with a pericynthion of 50000 ft, then provide a powered descent to the lunar surface, with hover time above the lunar surface to select the exact landing site.
 To accomplish these maneuvers, a propulsion system was developed that used hypergolic propellants and a gimballed pressure-fed ablative cooled engine that was capable of being throttled.
 A lightweight cryogenic helium pressurization system was also used.
 The exhaust nozzle extension was designed to crush without damaging the LM if it struck the surface, which happened on Apollo 15.